CageCode/World-Food-Ecosystems/practical3/Rstudio.md

 <br />

-If you get the same plot, well done!
+If you get a similar plot (it is probably not exactly the same), well done!
 Let's warm up our own coding skills: repeat the above exercise, but now using the elevation data that you have gathered yourself.

 To start you on the right path, you can use the code below as a starting point.